 Are you fed up with noise pollution entering your home and disrupting your life?
+If so, you are not alone.

 In recent years noise complaints have soared, and with national housebuilders using little more than timber and plaster to separate rooms, it’s no surprise that the soundproofing industry is booming, so to speak.